 - Overcoming the “dry patches.”
 We all experience dryness in our prayers or have trouble focusing.
 We may feel that God is not listening.
 We may fall into the trap of asking God to validate what we want instead of submitting to His will.
 I am certain that most of us will experience this, but keep at it!
-Mother Teresa’s book revealed decades of dryness and despair in her prayer life and yet she persevered.
+St. Teresa of Calcutta’s book revealed decades of dryness and despair in her prayer life and yet she persevered.

 - Don’t allow work and our busyness to be an excuse.
 If we are serious about improving our prayer lives, we will stop making prayer conform to our day and make our day conform to our prayer lives.
 If we deem it important, it will happen.
 Also, consider integrating prayer into a workout while running or during your commute to and from work.
 If you seriously feel as though you don’t have a free minute in your day and that adding prayer would be unduly burdensome, I suggest sitting down and taking an objective inventory of your day to see how and where you are spending your time.
 The results may be shocking.
 “Everyone needs thirty minutes of personal prayer time each day, unless they are too busy to pray—in which case, they need an hour!”
 (St. Francis de Sales).